Applying to BTH

 In order to apply for deferment the following is required:

-- You must be accepted into a program at BTH
+- You must be admitted to a program at BTH

 - A copy of the admission letter must be attached to the application